 Why Hire A Charleston DUI Lawyer?

 Following an arrest for DUI, time is a critical factor, and it is important that a DUI lawyer assess your case and your legal options early in criminal the process.
-In South Carolina DUI charges carry serious penalties including fines, jail time, driver's license suspensions or revocations and additional requirements such as ADSAP and the SR-22 insurance requirement.
+DUI charges in South Carolina carry serious penalties including fines, jail time and driver’s license suspensions. and additional requirements such as ADSAP and SR-22 insurance.
 These penalties become more severe for subsequent DUI charges, or when your Blood Alcohol Content (BAC) is .10 or greater.
 Additionally, when you refuse a breath test or blow .15 or greater, then the officer will confiscate your license and give you a Notice of Suspension form.
 Mr. Molony will discuss Implied Consent,Temporary Alcohol License eligibility and the Administrative Hearing process during your consultation.

 Penalties for DUI in Charleston

 If you are convicted of DUI in South Carolina, you face jail time, even for a first offense.
 First offenders have a minimum sentence of 48 hours up to a maximum of 90 days in jail.
 The penalty for a second offense ranges from a minimum of five days to three years.
 Third and subsequent offenses carry jail terms ranging from 60 days to five years.
 As you can see, penalties for DUI in South Carolina are quite harsh – another reason it is highly recommended to consult with a DUI lawyer in Charleston as soon as possible.